odoo/documentation/content/developer/tutorials/master_odoo_web_framework/01_fields_and_views.rst

       <field name="preview_moves" widget="account_resequence_widget"/>

+.. _tutorials/master_odoo_web_framework/image_preview_field:

 1. An `image_preview` field
 ===========================

 Each new order on the website will be created as an `awesome_tshirt.order`.
 This model has a `image_url` field (of type `char`), which is currently only visible as a string.
-We want to be able to see it in the form view.
+We want to be able to see the image itself in the form view.

-For this task, we need to create a new field component `image_preview`.
-This component is specified as follows: In readonly mode, it is only an image tag with the correct `src` if the field is set; In edit mode, it also behaves like classical `char` fields (you can use the `CharField` in your template by passing it in the props).
-An `input` should be displayed with the text value of the field, so it can be edited.

 .. exercise::

    #.
-Create a new `ImagePreview` component and use the `CharField` component in your template.
-You
+Create a new `ImagePreview` component and register it in the proper :ref:`registry
-      can use `t-props
+      <frontend/registries>`.
+Use the `CharField` component in your template.
+You can use `t-props
-      <{OWL_PATH}/doc/reference/props.md#dynamic-props>`_ to pass props
-      received by `ImagePreview` to `CharField`.
+      <{OWL_PATH}/doc/reference/props.md#dynamic-props>`_ to pass props received by `ImagePreview`
+      to `CharField`.
+Update the arch of the form view to use your new field by setting the `widget` attribute.
    #.
-Register your field in the proper :ref:`registry <frontend/registries>`.
+Change the code of the `ImagePreview` component so that the image is displayed below the URL.
    #.
-Update the arch of the form view to use your new field by setting the `widget` attribute.
+When the field is readonly, only the image should be displayed and the URL should be hidden.

 .. note::
-   It is possible to solve this exercise by inheriting `CharField` , but the goal of this exercise is to create a field from scratch.
+   It is possible to solve this exercise by inheriting `CharField`, but the goal of this exercise is to create a field from scratch.

 .. image:: 01_fields_and_views/image_field.png
    :align: center